tditmars/power-outage-analysis/README.md

 Each of these visualizations helped us to contextualize the data we were provided by gaining an understanding of the distribution of outage severities.

 ### Bivariate Analysis

+We then conducted a variety of bivariate analyses in an attempt to identify possible associations between features in our dataset, especially with our primary response variable '`CUSTOMERS.AFFECTED`' to help us eventually motivate the features on which our predictive models would be trained.

 <iframe
 src="assets/cause_vs_customers_affected.html"
 width = '800'